andyw8/clean_reporter/README.md

 Finished in 0.005735s, 3836.0942 runs/s, 3836.0942 assertions/s.
 ```

-While that information might be occasionally useful, usually we are just interestd to if the tests are passing or not.
+While that information might be occasionally useful, usually we are just interested to know if the tests are passing or not.

 clean_reporter reduces the above output to just: